 Our courses of study can transform you intellectually, emotionally and socially.
 This is Education Plus, which for me means education "plus" your own aspirations in living and learning.
 Perhaps your imagination will take you to study abroad, to field research, to community service, to our Proudian Honors program, to an internship, or to artistic projects and performances.
 Whatever choices you make, I know the faculty will engage you in lively educational challenges.

 “We often make the mistake of confusing education with training,” writes Stephen Nachmanovitch in Free Play: Improvisation in Life and Art.

 “Training is for the purpose of passing on specific information necessary to perform a specialized activity.
 Education is the building of the person….
 Education must tap into the close relationship between play and exploration; there must be permission to explore and express.”

 As College dean, I invite you to bring your explorations to Redlands.
 Active participation in your college education—not passive consumption-- effectively prepares you for life long learning.
 Sustaining that exploration is my deepest hope for all of the members of our College community.

 Dr. Kathy Ogren

-Dr. Kathy Ogren is interim dean of the College of Arts and Sciences at the University of Redlands.
+Dr. Kathy Ogren is dean of the College of Arts and Sciences at the University of Redlands.
 She started in the Dean’s office in June 2011 following many years as a faculty member at the University in the History Department and the Johnston Center for Integrative Studies.